piclas-framework/piclas/docs/documentation/userguide/features-and-models/drift-diffusion.md

 HDG solver for electric fields)

 **The First-Order Fluid Model**

-The 1st order fluid model is derived from the Boltzmann equation.
+The first-order-fluid model is derived from the Boltzmann equation.
 Continuity and the balance of momentum equations are used and the set is truncated at the momentum balance equation.

 $$